1. Warren Hastings was the first ___________.

 Explanation: He introduced judicial reforms such as civil and criminal courts in Bengal.

-16. The Governor-General of Bengal was directly responsible to:
+16. The Governor-General of Bengal was directly responsible to___________.

 A) The British Crown